PKU-Alignment/omnisafe/docs/source/index.rst

                     We use ``train_policy.py`` as the entrance file.
 You can train the agent with CPO simply using ``train_policy.py``, with arguments about CPO and environments does the training.
-For example, to run CPO in SafetyPointGoal1-v0 , with 4 cpu cores and seed 0, you can use the following command:
+For example, to run CPO in SafetyPointGoal1-v0 , with 1 torch thread and seed 0, you can use the following command:

                     .. code-block:: bash
                         :linenos: